Santa Lucia Range: Climate

-Like other Pacific Coast Ranges, the mountains' close proximity to the Pacific Ocean cause moisture to be deposited on the west-facing slopes, creating a suitable environment for conifers.
-This creates a rain shadow over Salinas Valley to the east, which is considerably drier.
+Like other Pacific Coast Ranges, the mountains' close proximity to the Pacific Ocean causes moisture to be deposited on the west-facing slopes, creating a suitable environment for conifers.
+This creates a rain shadow over the Salinas Valley to the east, which is considerably drier.
 The higher peaks receive some snowfall during the winter.

 The climate is classified as dry summer subtropical, or Mediterranean.
 Rainfall varies from 16 to 60 in throughout the range.
 Most of the precipitation falls during the winter on the higher mountains in the north.
 During the summer, fog and low clouds are frequent along the coast up to an elevation of 2–3,000 feet.
 Surface runoff from rainfall is rapid, and many streams dry up entirely in the summer, except for some perennial streams in the wetter areas in the north.

 Flora

 The western slopes of the range facing the Pacific Ocean are moist with growths of coast redwood, Douglas fir, ponderosa pine, Sugar pine, Incense Cedar, Pacific madrone and the local endemic species such as Santa Lucia fir (Abies bracteata) and Gowen cypress (Cupressus goveniana var. goveniana).
 The east side is drier, with chaparral and open woods of pine (including Coulter pine and gray pine) and oak woodlands of several Quercus species.

-The range is the southernmost native location of about 225 plant species including the coast redwood trees and the northernmost home for about 90 species.
+The range is the southernmost native location of about 225 plant species, including the coast redwood trees, and the northernmost home for about 90 species.
 The southernmost naturally occurring grove of redwoods is found within the Big Sur region in the Southern Redwood Botanical Area, a 17 acre reserve located in the Little Redwood Gulch watershed adjacent to the Silver Peak Wilderness.
 It is just north of the Salmon Creek trailhead.
 The southernmost tree is about 15 ft from Highway 1 at the approximate coordinates About 57 plants are only found in the Santa Lucia Mountains.
 This range is the only known habitat of the Vortriede's spineflower.

+Fauna

+The range is home to the largest population of mountain lions in the United States.
+The endangered Californian Condor lives in the range, as well as the turkey, and mammals such as invasive wild boar and opossum.